 May 10th – 15th is for river time as a group.
 During this time you and your fellow classmates will move into raft groups, you will go down the South Fork every day or on the Middle and North Forks riding along with the Instructors and getting on the stick in the slower stretches.
 During this phase the instructors will give advice, answer questions and assess your skills.

 If you are offered employment with American Whitewater you will need First Aid and CPR certificates that are good for the entire rafting season.
 So it’s a good idea to have one before you start your school.

-- Breakfast, Lunch & Dinner daily – you are expected to help our Cook with preparation of meals, dishes etc.
+- Breakfast, Lunch & Dinner daily – you are expected to cook your own meals with food provided, do dishes etc.